 Because of the Corona pandemic, we’re all going through a period that none of us has ever experienced.
-Concerning teaching and learning, kids can’t attend school and we must help them learn at home.
+Concerning teaching and learning, kids can’t attend school, and we must help them learn at home.
 And this might last weeks or months.
-Fortunately, online education offers a solution, but the instructional techniques involved are not (completely) the same as what we do in the classroom during face-to-face education.
+Fortunately, online education offers a solution, but the instructional techniques involved are not (entirely) the same as what we do in the classroom during face-to-face education.

 Here are a few simple pointers to help.
-Go to the original text to read the advice given
+Go to the original text to read the advice given.

 1. An important piece of advice beforehand: Stick to the essentials.